 What Makes a Good Backlink Prospect?
-A Prospect Evaluation Framework for Link Building
+A Framework for Qualifying Prospects for Link-Building/

 In SEO, sometimes you need to go out there and directly contact bloggers and webmasters and win links one-by-one.
 There are 6 steps in direct link building:

 - Needs analysis.
 How much direct link building is needed (if any)?
 Which pages and keywords need supported?

 - Figuring out where to look.
 Examples: Google searches for blogs in a specific area, a list of your Twitter followers that have websites, competitor link profiles, etc…

 - Pulling prospect lists.
 Examples: performing the Google searches, retrieving Followerwonk data, retrieving Open Site Explorer link data, etc…